Diversity and inclusion

 We have staff-run networks helping to promote an inclusive culture at NHS Blood and Transplant.

-Our Women's Network, LGBT+ Network, BAME Network and Disability and Health scheme use the skills and resources of colleagues to add value to our organisation.
+Our Women's Network, LGBT+ Network, BAME Network and Disability and Wellbeing Network (DAWN) use the skills and resources of colleagues to add value to our organisation.

 The NHS England 'Workforce Race Equality Standard' (WRES) requires all NHS organisations to measure, demonstrate and publish their annual race equality improvements for each of the WRES indicators.